See something we could improve on this page? Give website feedback.

 Frequently Asked Questions

 Trees provide essential services for all Portlanders.
-They cool down our parks, clean the air, buffer noise and improve our mental and physical health.
+Planting trees helps cool down our neighborhoods and make living and working in Portland more comfortable during the hottest months.
+They also clean the air, buffer noise, and improve our mental and physical health.
 On top of all of this, they provide year-round beauty.

 Replacing trees that die in our Parks ensures that our forests will not disappear over time.
 A strong urban canopy includes both mature trees and younger ones growing to take their place.
 Some of our parks are already full of trees, which is why we move those replacements to parks that could use a little more shade.